zhenduowen/zhenduowen.github.io/_posts/2025-06-05-entropy-submoduality.md

-This idea can be generalized and formalized in the following manner, credit to CUHK IERG 5254: Network Information Theory, 2025 Spring.
+This idea can be generalized and formalized in the following manner, credit to lecture notes of CUHK IERG 5254: Network Information Theory, 2025 Spring.

 **Definition 1.
 (Compression)**